ArmyOfRobots/gooddog.github.io/_pages/bumble/xavier-provisioning.md

 NB: If your host computer is Ubuntu, you may experience some frequent connections and disconnections via the USB-Ethernet interface.
-To fix that, I recommend to disable the "connect automatically" for those Jetson connections within the provided Network Manager.
+To fix that, I recommend disabling the "connect automatically" feature for those Jetson connections within the provided Network Manager.